Catholic Church in North Macedonia: Skopje Catholic bishops

 Diocese of Skopje, under whose jurisdiction are believers of the Western or Roman rite is one of the oldest dioceses in the Balkans and its territory historically is not enough investigated.
 Many important historical facts and unsolved today.
 To a better overview, church history in these areas could be divided into three main periods.

 First period

-See also Diocese of Skopje

 The first period of the Christianity in North Macedonia begins with the appearance of Christianity in Europe.
 Paul the Apostle was missionary at this time.
 Christianity was present in these areas illustrated by the fact that the Council of Nicea (325), signed between the Assembly's fathers, and the Bishop of Dacosta Scupi (Skopje) was mentioned as bishop in charge of Dardania (Europe) province, whose capital is Skopje, and extends from Niš until Veles (city).
 The existence of the Diocese does not refer to a clearly defined religious organization in the province headed by Bishop and several bishops.
 This period is called the "golden period" for the province.
 Later writers' mention showed five dioceses within the province of Dardania.
 Pope Gelasius I sent a letter to the six Dardanian bishops of the time.